 - There is a forgotten password mechanism using mobile phone numbers and security codes through texts.
 If BlueConic does not know the mobile phone number of someone who tries to reset their password, an email is sent to all users who can access user management.
-Consider sending the new password through a different channel than email to prevent social engineering attacks, and always check ‘change password on next login’ for that user on the Users settings page.
+Consider sending the new password through a different channel than email to prevent social engineering attacks, and always enable the ‘change password on next login’ option for that user on the Users settings page.

 - Be really careful with username/password, certificates, and other data to access other systems.
 Don’t send them to BlueConic support, and don’t use them on Slack or other group chats, as these kind of systems send data to multiple users.